2bttns/2bttns/app/README.md

 ### Testing the Docker Image Locally

-You can test the 2bttns Docker image locally by running the following commands inside the root `app` folder:
+You can test the 2bttns Docker image locally by running the following commands inside the root `app` folder.
+This uses the `docker-compose.yml`file in the root `app` folder.

 ```bash
 $ docker-compose up twobttns